gajos112/SleepStudy-Timeliner/README.md

 ![alt text](https://github.com/gajos112/SleepStudy-Timeliner/blob/main/images/3.png?raw=true)

-What is more, I also added a small log box which display all logs sent by the software.
+What is more, I also added a small log box which displays all logs sent by the software.

 ![alt text](https://github.com/gajos112/SleepStudy-Timeliner/blob/main/images/2.png?raw=true)